-- a.
 Enter the name of the approved language testing agency.
-See valid language test results for more information. - b.
+See valid language test results for more information.

 Enter the date when you received your language test results.
 You can find this information on your language test results page.
-This could also be the date the testing official signed them. - c.
+This could also be the date the testing official signed them.

 Enter the date when you took the test.
-You can find this information on your language test results page. - d.
-Enter your scores in the appropriate fields.
+You can find this information on your language test results page.

+Enter your scores in the appropriate fields for speaking, reading, listening and writing.